yogeshmpandey/yogeshmpandey.github.io/_posts/2016-11-30-Photojourney-Shimla-Fagu.md

 >At Fagu

 Fagu gave a fresh view of Himalayan ranges.
-These ranges glew vivid red at sunset.
+These ranges glow vivid red at sunset.
 It is a must visit for tourists who desire a calm and serene atmosphere.
 We did an early morning walk, crossing the temple we reached an abandoned hill that gave fascinating views of the valley and the Himalayas.

 <img src="http://i.imgur.com/LAxp3sq.jpg" alt="Trekkers">